informalsystems/themis-tracer/tests/usage.md

   "repo": null,
   "file": "parsing-spec.md",
   "line": null,
-  "content": "We can parse a file of logical units into different formats, preserving all\ncritical content of the logical unit content.", "references": []
+  "content": "We can parse a file of logical units into different formats, preserving all critical content of the logical unit content.", "references": []
 }
 {